 Make a snowman – We rarely have snow in December so we make it a snowman craft, such as this snowman painting.

-Try egg nog – This is an easy advent activity for busy days because you can just pick up egg nog at the grocery store.
+Try egg nog – This is an easy Advent activity for busy days because you can just pick up egg nog at the grocery store.

-See the Nutcracker ballet – Professional performances of the Nutcracker are magical, but typically come with a hefty price tag.
+See the Nutcracker ballet – Professional performances of the Nutcracker are amazing, but typically come with a hefty price tag.
 Many dance schools host smaller performances with their students that are more affordable for families.